jonreid/OCMockito/README.md

 __iOS:__

-To build OCMockitoIOS.framework, run Source/MakeIOSFramework.sh.
+If you want to build OCMockitoIOS.framework, run Source/MakeIOSFramework.sh.
+But it's easier to get it pre-built from [Downloads](https://github.com/jonreid/OCMockito/downloads).

-Add OCHamcrestIOS.framework and OCMockitoIOS.framework to your project.
+Add both OCHamcrestIOS.framework and OCMockitoIOS.framework to your project.

 Add: